 By Roger Kendall, PhD

-Smoking, obesity, stress, and high cholesterol are the usual suspects when it comes to factors associated with compromised heart health.
+Smoking, weight gain, stress, and cholesterol are the usual suspects when it comes to factors associated with compromised cardiovascular health.

-For decades, the prevailing theory on heart health centered on a few specific factors that were believed to cause atherosclerosis and, inevitably, a heart attack.
-These factors included smoking, obesity, stress, and high cholesterol.
-In the 1970s, physicians began prescribing low-fat diets and industry-leading statin drugs to control cholesterol and bring it down to normal levels.
+For decades, the prevailing theory on heart health centered on a few specific factors that were believed to cause poor cardiovascular health.
+These factors included smoking, weight gain, stress, and cholesterol.
+In the 1970s, physicians began suggesting low-fat diets to bring it down to normal levels.

-The problem with these low-fat diets is that they were also high in polyunsaturated fatty acids from corn oil and safflower, which are effectively counterproductive in the effort to reduce heart disease because they’re also known to contribute to diabetes, weight gain, and insulin resistance.
+The problem with these low-fat diets is that they were still high in sugars and other simple carbohydrates, which are effectively counterproductive in the effort to improve heart health because they’re known to contribute to weight gain, insulin resistance, and inflammatory pathways.

-Studies now indicate cholesterol is not the biggest culprit when it comes to poor heart health, and they reveal a quantifiable link between inflammation and cardiovascular disease.
+Studies now indicate cholesterol is not the biggest culprit when it comes to poor heart health, and they reveal a quantifiable link between inflammation and poor cardiovascular health.

 If the body undergoes an invasion in the form of poison, bacteria, or virus, the immune system will send out inflammatory markers to isolate and block blood flow to that area of the body.
 This will stop the spread of the threat and aid in its removal.